 “These are the people’s parks, owned by young and old, by those in the cities and those on the farms.
 Most of them are ours today because there were Americans many years ago who exercised vision, patience, and unselfish devotion in the battle for conservation.” – President Harry S. Truman

-We can’t believe places like these exist, so in honor of National Parks Week we want to share our favorite facts about this incredible resource we are lucky enough to share.
+We can’t believe places like these exist, so in honor of National Parks Week, we want to share our top 10 national park facts and learn more about this incredible resource we are lucky enough to share.
 Every day people across America find their park, and it may be closer than you think.
 Read about our favorite features of America’s national parks, then get out and find yours.